mcclaskey/batch_fslstats/README.md

 ```
 If nothing comes up then you need to install git.
 See the top of [this page](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to find the command that installs it.

-### 5. Install the virtualenvwrapper python package for path management
+### 5. Install virtualenvwrapper python package for path management if necessary

 These steps are also found in [the install page for virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) but I will detail them here.
 If these steps fail, see that webpage for troubleshooting.